How an ion pump works

 In addition, the sputtered titanium atoms form a clean titanium film, called a getter film, on the anode, cathode, and inner walls of the pump.
 Since the sputtered titanium atoms are chemically active, they adsorb surrounding gas molecules as they form the film.

 Gases such as hydrogen, oxygen, nitrogen, and carbon monoxide, as well as inert gases such as helium, are ionized and thus embedded in the cathode or adsorbed by the titanium atoms.
-As a result, the number of gas molecules in the surrounding environment decreases.
+As a result, the number of gas molecules in the surrounding environment decrease.
 In this way, the ion pump creates a vacuum state.

 (1) Electrons are ejected from the titanium cathode by high voltage and move back and forth between the cathodes in a spiral motion.